binhe-lab/binhe-lab-protocols/docs/protocol-template.md

 Overview
 --------

-This template as well as many protocols in this repo are modified from the McClean lab's [OpenWetLab](https://openwetware.org/wiki/McClean:_Protocol_Template).
+This template as well as many protocols on this site are modified from the McClean lab's [OpenWetLab](https://openwetware.org/wiki/McClean:_Protocol_Template).

 This is a template for how to write a new protocol in the [GitHub repo](https://github.com/binhe-lab/lab-protocols) for our lab.
-Here is [how you can become a member of the lab on GitHub so as to clone and contribute to the protocols]().
+Anyone affiliated without lab can contribute to this site.
+Here is [how]().
 In your real protocol, a description of what the protocol is and when to use it would go here.

 Materials
 ---------